Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Time-series analyses of the hydrogen Balmer lines

 As \citet{gorlova12} pointed out, the double-peaked emission feature in the H$\alpha$ profile is a good indication for a gas disk in the system.
 We showed the disk to be circumstellar instead of circumbinary by calculating the innermost radius of the disk.
-If we assume the disk to be circumbinary, the innermost radius cannot be less than the semi-major axis of the primary component.
+When we assume the disk to be circumbinary, the innermost radius cannot be less than the semi-major axis of the primary component.
 For a mass ratio of $q=0.6$ and projected semi-major axis of $a_1 \sin i = 0.31\,$AU, the projected rotational velocities above $60\,$km s$^{-1}$ would already be reached at radii smaller than the semi-major axis of the primary.
 Hence, we conclude that the disk cannot be circumbinary.
 It is more likely for the emission to originate from the accretion disk around the secondary component, in which case the accretion disk would be located well inside the Roche lobe of the secondary.
-Hence, the formation of the jet likely originates from this accretion disk around the secondary component.\\ The only inconsistency that arises is the absence of a radial velocity shift in the double-peaked emission.
-We would expect the emission to follow the radial velocity curve of the secondary with an amplitude of $\sim 14\,$km s$^{-1}$ (which would be the case for $q=0.6$).
-Instead, the emission has a constant radial velocity and is centred on the central absorption feature, which has a radial velocity shift of $-13\,$km s$^{-1}$ from the systemic velocity.
-Thus, either the mass ratio is even smaller or the double peaked emission has its origin elsewhere.
+Hence, the formation of the jet likely originates from this accretion disk around the secondary component.\\ The only inconsistency that arises is the absence of an RV shift in the double-peaked emission.
+We would expect the emission to follow the RV curve of the secondary with an amplitude of $\sim 14\,$km s$^{-1}$ (which would be the case for $q=0.6$).
+Instead, the emission has a constant RV and is centred on the central absorption feature, which has an RV shift of $-13\,$km s$^{-1}$ from the systemic velocity.
+Thus, either the mass ratio is even lower or the double peaked emission has its origin elsewhere.
 In the following sections, we discuss this more thoroughly.